 Transfer Pricing in Colombia

 Transfer Pricing in Colombia arose with Law No. 788 of 2002.
 Conversely, its legal framework was introduced by Decree No. 4349.
-Years later, in 2013, Transfer Pricing regulations were significantly amended, for example, those related to formal obligations, such as the filing of the Informative Affidavit and the preservation of the proper supporting documentation.
+Years later, in 2013, the Transfer Pricing regulations were significantly amended, for example, those related to formal obligations, such as the filing of the Informative Affidavit and the preservation of the proper supporting documentation.

 Subsequently, Colombia continued amending the aforementioned Transfer Pricing regime to align with the BEPS (Base Erosion and Profit Shifting) plan of the Organization for Economic Cooperation and Development (OECD), focusing through the publication of Law No. 1819, on combating tax elusion or evasion.